Youssef-Assbaghi/LanguageRecognition/README.md

 # LanguageRecognition

  This is a project of the machine learning course and is based on recognizing the language in which a text is written.
 To validate the results you can run the demo.py file and see the results of a text for each model.
+The dataset is loaded form: <a href="https://www.kaggle.com/zarajamshaid/language-identification-datasst"> Kaggle </a>